nerdschoolbergen/modern-javascript-and-web-apis/exercise-3/README.md

 :pencil2: Open up the web app in Chrome.
 You should now see a list of movies:

-- Movie 1
+- The Godfather
-- Movie 2
+- The Shawshank Redemption
-- Movie 3
+- The Godfather Part II
 - ...

 :pencil2: Now that we have the basic pattern established, time to make the GUI a bit more interesting!